JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

 - **Remove All WPs**
   Deletes every waypoint from the map.

 > **Tip:** When planning a mission, an arrow icon shows your drone’s current position.
 If it overlaps a waypoint, you won’t be able to click that waypoint.
-Use the **Time Line** slider in the **Collisions** section to advance the drone’s position—this moves the arrow and lets you select the waypoint.
+Use the **Time Line** slider in the **Collisions** section to advance the drone’s position which moves the arrow and lets you select the waypoint.
 (The Time Line slider is explained later.)

 For a step-by-step demonstration, watch the video below:

 https://github.com/user-attachments/assets/c7fd8e98-1420-40a5-a2e8-19a1dec2539b